Darkone83/ModXo-Pico/Readme.md

 If hand soldering install LPC header first as clearance will be tight with surrounding passives

+Add-on modules from the ModXo-Basic are compatible with ModXo-Pico

 ## Where to get one

 You can download the gerbers and make your own or soon you will be able to purchase PCB's and assembled units @ <a href="https://www.darkonecustoms.com">Darkone Customs</a>